VMjack64/SOC-Homelab/PART7.md

   - Logon Type: 3
   - Logon Type: 7 - Unlock-based logon, though this is less likely

-So, I searched the `windows-server-events` index for `4624`.
+So, after referring to my introductory notes on Splunk, I began by searching the `windows-server-events` index for `4624`.
 On the search results screen, I looked at some of the top logs as well as the **Interesting Fields** column to figure out what fields correlate to “Logon Type” & “Event ID”, which I determined to be `Logon_Type` & `EventCode`, respectively.
 Adjusting my search query to prepend `EventCode=` to `4624`, I also set a time filter narrowing the results to around the time I connected & made the text file, which returns two handfuls of events that I can easily work with:

 ![](/screenshots/52.png)